Kirkland vs Pro V1: The Ball Choice For Average Golfers

-Titleist has made some of the most popular golf balls out there for a number of years now, with the Pro V1 leading the list.
+Titleist has made some of the most popular balls out there for a number of years now, with the Pro V1 leading the list.
 Costco has come out with its own ball, the Kirkland Signature, which has similar specs to the Pro V1.
 That said, how did they actually perform for an average player?

-The difference in price is pretty big, but that being said, the extra cost could be worth it for certain golfers.
+The difference in price is pretty big, but that said, the extra cost could be worth it for certain golfers.
 Scratch golfers might get different results if they compared the two balls, but if you want to see how they compared for an average mid-handicap golfer, continue reading.

 Layers & Cover